The Rector has decided on the new requirements from 26 August 2024.

 When the Faculty Council grants the doctoral candidate permission to defend the dissertation in a public examination, it will also appoint a dissertation grading committee (the opponent, the custos and the faculty representative chairing the committee and possible second faculty representative), and the candidate may then begin the practical arrangements for a public examination of the dissertation.
 The Faculty Council will make a final decision on the approval or rejection of the dissertation and on its grading after the public examination – positive preliminary examination reports are, nevertheless, considered as the de facto verification that the doctoral manuscript fulfills the minimum requirements set for doctoral dissertation and can thus be accepted after a public examination.
 The preliminary examiners have no right or obligation to supervise the revision of the dissertation; the responsibility for this lies with the doctoral candidate and the supervisor, and in the last instance, with the opponent.
 The Faculty may ask a preliminary examiner to act as the opponent as well.

-Section 44 of the Regulations on Degrees and the Protection of Students’ Rights at the University of Helsinki and Rector's decision HY/498/2017 govern the dissertation examination process.
+Section 44 of the Regulations on Degrees and the Protection of Students’ Rights at the University of Helsinki and Rector's decisions HY/498/2017, HY/134/2019, HY/2379/2021 and HY/11925/2024 govern the dissertation examination process.
 The Faculty Council will appoint a grading committee for the grading of a doctoral dissertation.
 The committee will include an opponent (or in exceptional cases two), the custos and one or several faculty representatives.
 The Faculty Doctoral Student Services will send the preliminary examination statements to the members of the grading committee for their information and consideration.

 The opponent’s task is to carry out a final academic examination of the dissertation in the form of a public debate and to participate in grading the dissertation as a member of the dissertation grading committee who has the right to vote.
 Opponent(s) are always named from outside the doctoral candidate's home faculty and, as a rule, from outside the University of Helsinki.
 Additionally, in the appointment of opponents, the University of Helsinki regulations on the disqualification of thesis examiners must be taken into account (for more information, see "Ethical guidelines" earlier on this page).
 The Faculty strives to clear up any issues related to ineligibility before the opponent is officially appointed.
 However, should the opponent be unsure of his / her eligibility fot the task after having been appointed, we ask the opponent to immediately contact the Faculty's Doctoral Student Services (teol-tohtorikoulutus@helsinki.fi).